ChangLiuNJU/ChangLiuNJU.github.io/_posts/2014-06-06-Operating-System-Bootloader.md

 And at the `gdt:` section, we defined three segments NULL, Code Segment and Data Segment with macro SEG\_NULLASM and SEG\_ASM, which are implemented in `asm.h`.

-Then the `ljmp` command jump to the `start32` label where the Protected Mode begins.Note that, here the GDT\_ENTRY is the segment selector which point to the code segment, the 1st item of GDT.
+Then the `ljmp` command jump to the `start32` label where the Protected Mode begins.
+Note that, here the GDT\_ENTRY is the segment selector which point to the code segment, the 1st item of GDT.

 {% highlight gas %}
 .code32